The Ghost Stories of E.F. Benson

 There have been several musical versions of the novel.
 In 1946 Orson Welles produced and starred in Around the World, with music and lyrics by Cole Porter.
 In 1988 there appeared 80 Days, with songs by Ray Davies of The Kinks.

-The latest theatrical manifestation of Verne’s geographical extravaganza is a lively Christmas entertainment at St James Theatre in London.
-This adaptation by Laura Eason promises a cast of eight who will play over 50 characters in this high-spirited escapade which includes six trains, five boats, four fights, three dances, two circus acts and an elephant!
+2015 saw the latest theatrical manifestation of Verne’s geographical extravaganza in a lively Christmas entertainment at St James Theatre in London.
+The adaptation by Laura Eason involved a cast of eight who played over 50 characters in a high-spirited escapade featuring six trains, five boats, four fights, three dances, two circus acts and an elephant!

 The spirit of Jules Verne’s great book continues to fascinate and entertain.

 David Stuart Davies

 Image: Charles Boyer and Cantinflas in the1956 film version Credit: Everett Collection Inc / Alamy Stock Photo